daos-stack/daos/docs/admin/self_healing.md

 Pool-level properties apply to pool-specific behavior and each pool has its own set of pool-properties, which can be read and written by the system administrator using `dmg pool get-prop` / `dmg pool set-prop`.

+When setting system or pool `self_heal` property using "set-prop" commands, the semi-colon separator needs to be escaped e.g.
+`dmg pool set-prop <pool_name> self_heal:exclude\;rebuild`

 ### Self-heal Properties